u8array/ZebraPrintLab/README.md

 # ZPL Label Designer

-Visual label designer for Zebra printers — runs in the browser, no software to install.
+Visual label designer for Zebra printers.
+Runs in the browser, no software to install.

 Design your label on the canvas, then copy or export the ZPL output and send it to your printer.
 No knowledge of ZPL required.

 **[Try it](https://u8array.github.io/zpl_label_designer/)** · [Report an issue](https://github.com/u8array/zpl_label_designer/issues)

-> Early development.
-Core editing works, ZPL import is incomplete.
+> **Disclaimer:** This project is not affiliated with, endorsed by, or associated with Zebra Technologies Corp.
+ZPL (Zebra Programming Language) is a trademark of Zebra Technologies.
+This is an independent open-source tool.

 ---